Geometry representations along visual pathways in human spatial navigation

 This article is not in any list yet, why not save it to one of your lists.Abstract

-The representation of geometric structures in the environments is key to self-localization during human spatial navigation.
-Its spatial organization in the visual system is not fully characterized.
-Using brain activity from 20 participants watching videos from identical realistic virtual environments under different weather and lighting conditions, we found a compact representation of scene geometric structures encoded in a large network of brain regions, allowing for reconstructing depth.
-It forms a continuous map composed of three parallel pathways that we jointly coin as ”geometry visual pathways”, starting from the primary visual cortex: the dorsal and medial pathways end in the intraparietal areas, while the ventral pathway arrives at the hippocampus via the parahippocampal gyrus.
-Furthermore, road types, a more abstract representation of geometry, are encoded in overlapping pathways ex-cluding early visual cortex (V1, V2, V3).
-The geometry visual pathways provide new insights into the traditional dichotomy between ”what” and ”where” pathways.
+The representation of geometric structures of one’s surroundings is key to self-localization during human spatial navigation.
+However, the spatial organization of geometry representation in the visual system has not been fully characterized.
+By modeling the synchronized brain activity from participants watching navigational videos from identical realistic virtual environments under different weather and lighting conditions, we found a compact representation of egocentric 3D scene geometric structures is present in a widespread network of brain regions.
+These regions carrying geometry-related signals form three parallel pathways, which we collectively refer to as “geometry visual pathways”, starting from the primary visual cortex: the dorsal and medial pathways end in the intraparietal areas, while the ventral pathway arrives at the hippocampus via the parahippocampal gyrus.
+The synchronized neural activity in the identified geometry visual pathways allows for reliable decoding of the 3D scene geometric structures.
+Furthermore, road types, a more abstract representation of the route geometry, are encoded in overlapping pathways, distinctly absent from early visual cortex (V1, V2, V3).
+In addition to complementing the classical “what” and “where” dichotomy, the identified brain-wide geometry visual pathways narrow a critical gap in understanding how the brain constructs cognitive maps from visual inputs.